-Problem There is a critical need to update the way engineering subjects are taught and Statement change the role of the educator from instructor to facilitator of learning.
+There is a critical need to update the way engineering subjects are taught and change the role of the educator from instructor to facilitator of learning.
 With the growing availability of digital learning material and content, better use of class time could be made if teachers were able to create an environment of more immersive learning and project-oriented teaching.
 Leveraging ICT learning platforms and other applications can help make such teaching more effective and more salient amongst students also.
-Objective Deliver training to Engineering faculty on new teaching methods learning from Best Practice UK examples Concept and Transfer lessons from novel project-oriented and ICT-enabled Activities teaching methods being implemented in the UK to The Partner Country • Deliver training-of-trainers to engineering faculty in Hub and Spoke Universities and monitor implementation and success • Engage industry partners in provision of projects and facilities necessary to operationalise the approach Outputs and Improved capacity of teachers to deliver learner-centric teaching Outcomes • Enhanced student learning outcomes through more effective engagement • Stronger industrial linkage improving employability of graduates Matched • Matched funding in terms of facilities and human resources from The Funding Partner Country's side from universities and industry UK Added • UK value added in terms of knowledge transfer Value/ Links on value added in terms of knowledge transfer
+Deliver training to Engineering faculty on new teaching methods learning from Best Practice UK examples Transfer lessons from novel project-oriented and ICT-enabled teaching methods being implemented in the UK to The Partner Country Deliver training-of-trainers to engineering faculty in Hub and Spoke Universities and monitor implementation and success Engage industry partners in provision of projects and facilities necessary to operationalise the approach Improved capacity of teachers to deliver learner-centric teaching Enhanced student learning outcomes through more effective engagement Stronger industrial linkage improving employability of graduates Matched funding in terms of facilities and human resources from The Partner Country's side from universities and industry UK value added in terms of knowledge transfer